kuperov/ptvi/README.md

-# Sparse Variational Inference
+# Random Variational Inference Routines

-Routines for implementing sparse VI for state space models.
+Routines for implementing VI for time series models.

+This is reseach code, and it is very unlikely to be correct.
+No, really, don't use this code.
+You have been warned.